 What is an Athlete Agent Bond?

-An athlete agent bond works like other surety bonds as a three-party contract.
-The surety company provides the bond to the licensed athlete agent who is known as the principal.
-The obligee is the state agency requiring an athlete agent bond.
+An athlete agent bond is a three-party contract, just like other surety bonds.
+The surety company provides the bond to the licensed athlete agent—the principal in the contract.
+The obligee is the state agency requiring the athlete agent bond.